 2. What is a HIPAA Security Risk Analysis?

 A HIPAA Security Risk Analysis is an evaluation of an organization’s compliance with the HIPAA Security Rule.
 The Security Rule requires covered entities to implement administrative, physical, and technical safeguards to protect the confidentiality, integrity, and availability of electronic protected health information (ePHI).
-A Security Risk Analysis helps organizations identify where their HIPAA compliance program may be lacking and where they need to take corrective action.

 3. Why is a HIPAA Security Risk Analysis Important?

 A HIPAA security risk analysis is an important tool for HIPAA compliance.
 The security risk analysis is used to identify potential risks and vulnerabilities to the confidentiality, integrity, and availability of electronic protected health information (ePHI).
-The security risk analysis is an important step in the HIPAA Security Rule process.

 The results of the security risk analysis will help the covered entity or business associate to develop and implement appropriate security measures to protect the ePHI.
 The security risk analysis is a required component of the HIPAA Security Rule.